Connect with us

 How might a child’s network of attachment relationships have these effects?
 While we couldn’t assess it in our study, there are various plausible mechanisms at play.
 For instance, think about a child with two secure attachment relationships to both mother and father who has trust in both parents that they will be there in challenging situations.

 All children encounter sadness, anger and despair.
-But because a child with dual secure attachments can readily turn to their parents for and , negative emotions may be resolved quickly and not turn into defiance or depression.
-Because they have less of a need to monitor their parents’ whereabouts, this child may also be more adventurous and exploratory, giving them experiences to share and about.
+But because a child with dual secure attachments can readily turn to their parents for help and support, negative emotions may be resolved quickly and not turn into defiance or depression.
+Because they have less of a need to monitor their parents’ whereabouts, this child may also be more adventurous and exploratory, giving them experiences to share and talk about.
 They might be exposed to a wider range and amount of verbal expression – helping expand their language skills.

 Mothers aren’t the whole story